Tournament Rules

 Tournament Information

-The Lowcountry Open 2024 is an Inshore, Kingfish, and Offshore tournament in Charleston, SC.
-The tournament is the lead tournament for The Palmetto Kingfish Tour.
+The Lowcountry Open 2025 is an Inshore and Kingfish Division tournament in Charleston, SC.
 Our charity partner is ZERO Prostate Cancer.
 ZERO raises awareness and provides education about prostate cancer and provides programs that benefit men and their families facing prostate cancer.